What to do in New York

 The Ranch Hudson Valley

 At this historic lakefront estate with more than 46,000 acres of bordering parkland, you can enjoy a full menu of nature-centered restorative amenities, from guided hikes, strength training and yoga to hot and cold-plunge pools and massages.
-Enjoy the seasonal plant-forward cuisine as you unwind in a distraction-free environment a couple of hours north of the city.
+Enjoy the seasonal plant-forward cuisine as you unwind in a distraction-free environment about an hour’s drive north of the city.

 The Ranch Hudson Valley: 150 Sisters Servants Lane, Sloatsburg, NY 10974; 888-777-2177.
 Book through Capital One Travel.